firefly-iii/docs/docs/installation/mail.rst

    MAIL_PASSWORD=null
    MAIL_ENCRYPTION=null

 The first thing you'll want to update is the ``MAIL_DRIVER``.
 The mail driver indicates the system that is used for mailing.
-Firefly III supports the following mail systems: smtp, sendmail, mailgun, mandrill, ses, sparkpost, log, array.
+Firefly III supports the following mail systems: smtp, sendmail, mailgun, mandrill, sparkpost and log.

 The Firefly III administration pages (located at ``/admin``) contain a test button that will send a test message.